bejibay/CMS-and-Comment-System/readme.md

+# A Content Management System (CMS)
+built witn PHP OOP concept and MYSQL

-## Technologies Used
+## Technologies:

-*PHP, HTML, CSS and JavaScript

-## Objectives of the project

-* To demonstrate the use of PHP Object
-  Oriented Programming Concept
+PHP, HTML, CSS, JAVASCRIPT

-## Frontend Application
+## User Interface
-* UI for Users
 * index.php template for home page
 * posts.php template for each post or article
 * 404.php template for not found url
 * header.php template for header
 * footer.php template for footer

-* UI for Backend Application
 * admin.php template for login or register or password reset
 * dashboard.php template for administrative
   functions

-## Back end Applicatiion
+## Scripts
+*class folder for classes
 * config.php for mysql database setup
-* classes folder for classes
+* admin.php for register and login
 * functions.php for all functions
 * dashboard.php for all administration functions